cryptimeleon/mclwrap/README.md

 This is optional, but strongly recommended for full performance on modern CPUs.

 You can peform most of the installation automatically by using the [scripts/install_fast_mcljava_linux_mac.sh](scripts/install_fast_mcljava_linux_mac.sh) script contained in this repository.
-It will compile the mcl library (version v1.28) as well as the Java bindings, and move the shared library to the correct library folder.
+It will compile the mcl library as well as the Java bindings, and move the shared library to the correct library folder.
 As a prerequisite, you need to have the `libgmp-dev` package (i.e. libgmp and the corresponding headers) installed.
 You can also run the [install_mcljava_with_optimized_gmp.sh](scripts/install_mcljava_with_optimized_gmp.sh) script with an arbitrary second parameter in order to download and compile gmp from source and install it to /usr/local/{include,lib} for future use.
 You will also need `make` and `g++` (or `clang++` if using FreeBSD or OpenBSD).